microsoft/vscode-languageserver-node/README.md

 ## History

 * 1.0.x: Current version which provides support for the following features:
+  * Transports: stdio and node IPC can be used as a transport.
   * Document synchronization: incremental and full text document synchronization.
   * Configuration synchronization: synchronization of configuration settings to the server.
   * File events: synchronization of file events to the server.